A Systematic Search for Big Dippers in ASAS-SN: Methods

 In total, we found 19 new candidates and recover 11 of the 12 previously known systems.
-J114712$-$621037 was not recovered because the dipping event is shallower than $0.3$~mag and had a very long time scale ($\sim$1000 days).
+J114712$-$621037 was not recovered because its dipping event is shallower than $0.3$~mag and had a very long time scale ($\sim$1000 days).
 While we could lower the required magnitude change threshold of $\Delta g >0.3$, this would have significantly increased the number of targets that would need to be visually inspected.
 Both the previously known objects and the newly discovered objects are shown on a \Gaia \space color-magnitude diagram (CMD) in Figure \ref{fig:cmd} \citep{GaiaColab, GaiaDR3} and Table \ref{table:target_param} lists the sources, labeled by whether they were discovered earlier as a part of daily ASAS-SN transient search or using our pipeline, along with the \Gaia \space absolute magnitude and colors.
-We compute extinctions using the {\tt mwdust} 3-dimensional dust map \citep[][which is based on, \citealt{Marshall_2006}, \citealt{Green_2015}, and \citealt{Drimmel_2003}]{Bovy_2016}, and use distances from \cite{Bailer-Jones_2021}.
+We compute extinctions using the {\tt mwdust} 3-dimensional dust map \citep[][which is based on, \cite{Marshall_2006}, \cite{Green_2015}, and \cite{Drimmel_2003}]{Bovy_2016}, and use distances from \cite{Bailer-Jones_2021}.
 Table \ref{table:dip_param} lists the number of dips found, the maximum dip duration, the epoch of the most recent dip and the maximum dip depth in the $g$-band.
 The two tables divide the sources into three categories: probable EBs with only a single eclipse, probable EBs with multiple eclipses, and dipper stars.
+The light curves for each of the final candidates that had passed the visual inspection can be found in a supplemental folder accompanying this work.
+This folder includes zoomed in sections of each light curve corresponding to where the pipeline was triggered.